ProxiBlue/NewRelic/README.md

 A few users have noted that after the module was installed, a new application name appeared in NewRelic.
 Please see the answer on issue #17 which explains why this is happening (see the last answer by ProxiBlue)

-The sweet and short: Make sure your application name in the newrelic agnet ini is correct.
+The sweet and short: Make sure your application name in the newrelic agent ini is correct.

 Features